-Print collection:borrow books from our collection with your Library Card.
+Print collection:this is available in the Library building located on the parade (facing the lake).Borrow books from our collection using your Library Card.
+Books and journals are arranged as follows: Level 3 is the floor for Engineering and Design, Level 4 Sciences, and Level 5 Humanities, Social Sciences and Management.
 You can request scans of book chapters and journal articles in our print collections using the Bath Copies service.

 Floorplans are available to help you find your way around the Library.

 Level 2 is the entrance level where you can find the main University Reception and Security Desk.
-This level is our self-service floor where you can borrow and return materials, collect books you have reserved and use multi-function devices to print, copy and scan.
-There is also an assistive technology room for students registered with Student Disability Advice.
-See our interactive floor plans for floor by floor detail.
+This level is our self-service floor where you can borrow and return materials, collect books you've reserved and use multi-function devices to print, copy and scan.

-Levels 3, 4 and 5 are subject floors, where you can find and browse resources for different subjects.
+Levels 3, 4 and 5 are subjectfloors designed for quiet study, where you can find and browse resources.
 Level 3 is the floor for Engineering and Design, Level 4 Sciences, and Level 5 Humanities, Social Sciences and Management.
-See our interactive floor plans for floor-by-floor detail.